MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab05_Set_up_Accounts_Payable.md

    9. In the **Posted Credit Memo Nos**. field, enter PINCN+.

+### Task 2

-2. Complete discount posting setup.
+Complete discount posting setup.

    1. In the **Purchases & Payables Setup** page, go to the **General** FastTab.

    2. In the **Discount Posting** field, select the **All Discounts** option.

-   3. In the **General Posting Setup** page, for each possible combination of **Gen. Bus.
+   3. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **General Posting Setup** , and click the  **General Posting Setup** link.
+On the page, for each possible combination of **Gen. Bus.
 Posting Group** and **Gen. Prod.
 Posting Group**, make sure  the following fields are filled in:

        1. In the **Purch.
 Line Disc.
 Account** field, the value 20200 must be filled in.